soaringpgc/cloudbase/README.md

 Enter the origination name, abbreviation name and if you use feet or meters.

 #### Equipment types
 Default types are tow planes and gliders.
-Any additional equipment en t can be added here, self-launching glider, tractor, fuel tank etc.
+Any additional equipment can be added here, self-launching glider, tractor, fuel tank etc.

 #### Sign-off types
 Sign-offs as required for your operation.
 Enter the authority to endorse the sign-off, date entered and period.
 Expiration dates will be calculated.
 It knows the difference between yearly and yearly end of the month.
 The sign-off can also be marked apply to all, in which case it will be added to all existing members with an expired date and will be added to all new members.